-Our base library offers support for simple well known preconditioners like Diagonal Scaling or Block Jacobi with incomplete factorization ILU(0).
+Our base library offers support for simple well known preconditioners like Diagonal Scaling or Block Jacobi with incomplete factorization $\mathrm{ILU}(0)$ .

 A preconditioner is held in the psb\prec\type data structure reported in figure 6.
 The psb\prec\type data type may contain a simple preconditioning matrix with the associated communication descriptor.
-The values contained in the iprcparm and rprcparm define tha type of preconditioner along with all the parameters related to it; thus, iprcparm and rprcparm define how the other records have to be interpreted.
-This data structure is the basis of more complex preconditioning strategies, which are the subject of further research.
+The internal preconditioner is allocated appropriately with the dynamic type corresponding to the desired preconditioner.